orbitalquark/textadept/doc/manual.md

 &nbsp;&nbsp;
 ![Term Theme](images/termtheme.png)

 Each theme is a single Lua file.
-It contains color and style definitions for displaying syntactic elements like comments, strings, and keywords in programming language source files.
-These [definitions][] apply universally to all programming language elements, resulting in a single, unified theme.
+It contains [color][] and [style][] definitions for displaying syntactic elements like comments, strings, and keywords in programming language source files.
+These definitions apply universally to all programming language elements, resulting in a single, unified theme.
 Themes also set view-related editor properties like caret and selection colors.

 Note: The only colors that the terminal version of Textadept recognizes are the standard black, red, green, yellow, blue, magenta, cyan, white, and bold variants of those colors.
 Your terminal emulator's settings determine how to display these standard colors (which may be completely different in the end).

-[definitions]: api.html#lexer.Styles.and.Styling
+[color]: api.html#lexer.colors
+[style]: api.html#lexer.styles

 ## Setting Themes

-Override the default theme in your [*~/.textadept/init.lua*](#User.Init) using the [`buffer.set_theme()`][] function.
+Override the default theme in your [*~/.textadept/init.lua*](#User.Init) using the [`view.set_theme()`][] function.
 For example:

-    buffer:set_theme(not CURSES and 'dark' or 'term')
+    view:set_theme(not CURSES and 'dark' or 'term')

 Either restart Textadept for changes to take effect or type [`reset`][] in the [command entry](#Lua.Command.Entry).

-`buffer.set_theme()` can also tweak theme properties like font face and font size without editing the theme file itself:
+`view.set_theme()` can also tweak theme options like font face and font size without editing the theme file itself:

-    buffer:set_theme('light', {font = 'Monospace', fontsize = 12})
+    view:set_theme('light', {font = 'Monospace', size = 12})

 You can even tweak themes on a per-language basis.
 For example, in order to color Java functions black instead of the default orange, add the following to